GoraNetwork/developer-quick-start/README.md

 Refer to documentation at the above links for download and installation instructions.
-If using a different package to setup your Algorand node, such as AlgoKit, find out its Algod API connection port number and have it handy during setup of Gora software as you may need to override the default value of `4001`.
+If using a different package to setup your Algorand node, such as AlgoKit, find out its Algod API connection port number and have it handy during setup of Gora software.
+You may need to enter it if it differs from `4001`.

 **Warning!*** By default, Algorand Sandbox runs its local network automatically confirming new transactions on time period basis.
 This is currently the